What is Wildcrafted Sea Moss? Is it Good for Our Planet?

 Either way, we’re not fans of wildcrafting as it takes away from the environment.

-Regardless of if you’re careful with how you cut the seaweed off the rock, or pick it up off the beach if it’s washed up, you’re not actually doing anything to give back.
+Regardless of if you’re careful with how you cut the seaweed off the rock, or pick it up off the beach if it’s washed up, you’re not doing anything to give back.
 And neither are you doing anything to give back when you buy wildcrafted products.

 It is our belief is that it’s more important to look after the Oceans and our Planet, and where it is feasible and sustainable, planting additional sea moss or other seaweeds for harvesting purposes.